aeternity/aepp-sdk-js/docs/transaction-options.md

     - To be used for providing `aettos` (or `AE` with respective denomination) to a contract related transaction.
 - `denomination` (default: `aettos`)
     - You can specify the denomination of the `amount` that will be provided to the contract related transaction.
-- `gas`
+- `gasLimit`
-    - Max. amount of gas to be consumed by the transaction.
+    - Maximum amount of gas to be consumed by the transaction.
 Learn more on [How to estimate gas?](#how-to-estimate-gas)
 - `gasPrice` (default: `1e9`)
     - To increase chances to get your transaction included quickly you can use a higher gasPrice.